hlpostman/ios_student_forum_writing_samples/How to Resolve a Couple Unknown Class Errors and the Classic Key Value Coding-Compliant Error/answer.md

 Magically disappeared when we cleared up the first issue!

-### 3. \*\*\* Terminating app due to uncaught exception 'NSUnknownKeyException', reason: '[<UITableViewCell 0x7ffbb304f600> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key NameLabel.'
+### 3. Terminating app due to uncaught exception 'NSUnknownKeyException', reason: '[<UITableViewCell 0x7ffbb304f600> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key NameLabel.'

 Magically disappeared when we cleared up the first issue!
-This was happening basically because xcode didn't know what the `NameLabel` attribute was since it was using "Business_Cell" which didn't exist and therefore didn't have any attributes like `NameLabel` or anything else for that matter.
+This was happening basically because Xcode didn't know what the `NameLabel` attribute was since it was using "Business_Cell" which didn't exist and therefore didn't have any attributes like `NameLabel` or anything else for that matter.
 But sometimes this error can happen when you've got a broken outlet.
 There's a CodePath guide to [Common Issues](https://guides.codepath.com/ios/Common-Issues) and it has a concise solution for the issue ["this class is not key value coding-compliant"](https://guides.codepath.com/ios/Common-Issues#2-error-this-class-is-not-key-value-coding-compliant-for-the-key) if you want to learn how to fix that for the future.

 ----